 The Ribeira district in Porto is a picturesque neighborhood characterized by its charming, winding cobblestone streets, the pretty sights of the Douro River, and the stunning sight of its historic bridges and colorful facades.

 It is a unique place with such a significant historical legacy that it is considered a UNESCO World Heritage Site.
-Check out what to see and do at Porto's Ribeira District.
+Check out what to see and do at Porto's Ribeira District — and if you want to discover it with a local expert, book a free walking tour in Porto and experience its charm firsthand.

 The Ribeira district is one of the oldest and most traditional places in Porto.
 It is located next to the Douro River and is a fundamental part of Porto’s historic center.
 Today, it is where the largest concentration of bars and restaurants in the city can be found, and one of the main places to visit in Porto.